Blendify/blender-manual/blender_docs/manual/rigging/armatures/editing/bones.rst

 - the new bone's root is placed on the active root
-- the new bone is **not** parented to the bone owning the active root (check the outliner in Fig. Ctrl-clicking when the active element is a disconnected root).
+- the new bone is **not** parented to the bone owning the active root (check the outliner in Fig. :ref:`fig-rig-bone-disconnected-tip`).

 And hence the new bone will **not** be connected to any bone.

+.. _fig-rig-bone-connected-root:

 .. figure:: /images/RiggingMouseClickHeadConnected.jpg
    :width: 300px